 Actually, to be honest, food and drink are a big part of just about any experience in Vienna.

-Outdoor stands featured a range of traditional (and non-traditional) Viennese and Austrian winter fare with a strong organic focus and plenty of vegetarian and vegan options.
+Outdoor food stalls, for example, typically feature a range of traditional Viennese and Austrian winter fare and have plenty of vegetarian and vegan options.
+All food and drink is usually organic.

 (Plenty of space during the day)

-At the previous event, official opening hours were 10am to 10pm.
+Official opening hours last time out were 10am to 10pm.

-Tickets can be bought on site, but online tickets are typically available at a small discount.
+Tickets can normally be bought on site with online tickets available at a discount.
+In 2025, the separate areas for kids and beginners were free to use.

 Never fear if you forget to pack your skates, either.
-The Eistraum has always had hundreds of pairs available for hire, as well as lockers (and even free helmet hire for kids).
+The Eistraum has hundreds of pairs available for hire, as well as lockers (and even free helmet hire for kids).

 How to get to the Eistraum